This is an archived blog post for Green Alder Coaching

 Starting from where you have the most impact—yourself— is central to being in good working order and has the most effect on your external world and environment.
 Your internal world is the place of most influence, it is also the richest place for you to access the resources you need.

-So, I invite you to sit quietly for a moment and vision the best version of your self that you aspire to be in the future (end goal).
-You are the author and designer of your own life..
+So, I invite you to sit quietly for a moment and envision the best version of yourself that you aspire to be in the future (end goal).
+You are the author and designer of your own life.